maxleiko/diversify-mvn/README.md

 ## diversify-mvn
-This script will try to create "valid" clones (as in: the tests passes) of the given Maven project, by randomly changing the dependencies versions.
+This script will create clones of the given Maven project, by changing the dependencies versions using a range of the latest available versions based on [Maven Central](http://search.maven.org).

 The generated *diversified* projects will be copied in `gen/`
+The complete result of the diversification will be dumped in `result.json`

 ### Usage
 > You need Node.js 7+ in order to use this script